alflanagan/configure-emacs/README.md

    2. The second part is the modules themselves.
 Each one is focused on a narrow set of tasks, such as setting up a particular mode or handling a particular file extension.

 2. Use .org files and literate programming to extensively document both the infrastructure and the modules.
 This is crucial to making the project useful for newcomers.

+# Archived

+As I'm no longer using Emacs as my general-purpose editor, this has not been maintained in some time.